Chrysler Town & Country owners have reported 94 problems related to vehicle speed control (under the vehicle speed control category).

 See all problems of the 2012 Chrysler Town & Country.

-Tl- the contact owns a 2009 Chrysler town and country.
-The contact stated that one minute after parking the vehicle, it independently engaged into reverse rolled away, crashing into a house.
-The contact was not injured.
-The vehicle was scheduled to be taken to the dealer for diagnosis.
-The manufacturer was made aware of the failure.
-The failure and current mileage was 58,000.
-Kmj.
+Tl- the contact owns a 2011 Chrysler town and country.
+The contact stated that while the brakes were depressed, the engine rpm's rapidly increased and exhibited a loud reving sound.
+The failure occurred once.
+The vehicle was not diagnosed or repaired.
+The manufacturer was not made aware of the failure.
+The approximate failure mileage was 29,500.
+Jo.

 |Problem Category||Number of Problems|

 |Accelerator Pedal problems||